Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Future Directions

 \subsection{Trustworthy Reasoning in Adversarial Environments}

 As LAMs are integrated into mission-critical security functions, ensuring predictable and safe behavior under adversarial and uncertain conditions becomes essential.
-Future research should prioritize the development of safety-aligned reasoning mechanisms, such as reinforcement learning with safety constraints and interpretable decision processes.
+Future research should prioritize the development of safety-aligned reasoning mechanisms, such as RL with safety constraints and interpretable decision processes.